ildeniz/Anime_Recommendation_System/README.md

 **Scraper Github:** https://github.com/ildeniz/Anime_Recommendation_System/blob/master/mal_scraper.py

 ## Web Scraping
-The scraper used to scrape 2333 anime TV productions between 2010-2022 from myanimelist[DOT]net.
+The scrapers used to scrape 2333 anime TV productions between 2010-2022 from myanimelist[DOT]net, and 86269 individual users' scores & watch status info.

-TODO:
-User data to be scraped.
+I had to get creative to collect user data since Jikan API no longer supports scraping anime list of individual users.
+Instead of scraping data directly from user data, I utilised each anime's "user updates" section.
+This section goes up to a maximum of 100 pages, and each page is consistent with 75 individual users.
+Due to time constraints issues, I preferred to scrap data from the first 5 pages.
+During scraping, I realised that sometimes users appear on multiple pages; I dealt with this problem in the source and implemented a section to remove duplicates while scraping.

-With each anime, we got the following:
+For each anime, we got the following information:
 *	Anime title
 *	Anime MAL ID
 *	Rating *(Animes w/o a user rating are excluded.)*